anty-filidor/network_diffusion/README.md

 # or obtain aggregated logs for each of the network's layer
 aggregated_logs_json = logs.get_aggragated_logs()

-# or just save a summary of the experiment with the details of the model,
+# or just save a summary of the experiment with all the experiment's details
-# network and both detailed and aggregated results
 logs.report(visualisation=True, path="my_experiment")
 ```